SHAREHOLDER ALERT: Pomerantz Law Firm Investigates... | INN

-SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Champignon Brands Inc. – SHRMF
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of AbbVie Inc. – ABBV

-Pomerantz LLP is investigating claims on behalf of investors of Champignon Brands Inc. .
+Pomerantz LLP is investigating claims on behalf of investors of ABBVie Inc. .
 Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.
-The investigation concerns whether Champignon and certain of its officers andor directors have engaged in securities fraud or other unlawful business practices.
-[Click here for information about joining the class …
+The investigation concerns whether AbbVie and certain of its officers andor directors have engaged in securities fraud or other unlawful business practices.
+[Click here for information about joining the class action] On March …

-The investigation concerns whether Champignon and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether AbbVie and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 [Click here for information about joining the class action]